csd81/LP/0tutorial/chapters/xx05a.md

 Requirement 0.04 of nutrient N4 done with 0.04
 ```

 The optimal objective is **$29,707.2**.
-This result literally means that any diet containing at least 2,000 units of N1, 180 units of N2, 30 units of N3, and 0.04 units of N4, and consisting of F1 through F5, would cost at least **$29,707.2**, and there exists a solution to obtain exactly this number.
+This literally means that any diet containing at least 2,000 units of N1, 180 units of N2, 30 units of N3, and 0.04 units of N4, using foods F1 through F5, would cost at least **$29,707.2**, and there exists a solution to obtain exactly this number.

 The optimal solution only uses **F2, F4, and F5**.
 This means that if F1 and F3 were omitted from the problem data altogether, the optimal solution would be exactly the same.
-This is because introducing a new food type only **increases the freedom** in the model, leaving any previously feasible solutions as feasible afterward, and potentially introducing new feasible solutions that utilize the newly introduced food type.
-We can also observe that **N1 is the only nutrient** for which the consumption in the optimal diet is **more than** the minimal amount required, with 2,042.99 units rather than 2,000.
+Introducing a new food type only **increases freedom** in the model, leaving any previously feasible solutions feasible, and potentially adding new ones.
+We can also observe that **N1 is the only nutrient** for which consumption in the optimal diet is **more than** the minimal requirement (2,042.99 units vs. 2,000).
 For the other three nutrients, there is exactly enough.
-This suggests that the solution shows a diet that is **balanced to the edge** to meet the minimum requirements while optimizing costs.
+This suggests the solution shows a diet that is **balanced to the edge** to meet minimum requirements while optimizing cost.